DUID Defense Law Firm Colorado

 Effect on Your Driver's License

-A DUID criminal charge is handled seperately by the courts and Colorado
+A DUID criminal charge is handled separately by the courts and Colorado

 Department of Motor Vehicles.